michnotmeesh/escape-room/README.md

 * outer-space.html
 * the-future.html

 3. Now go back to the index.html file.
 When we click on one of the doors we want to be linked to another HTML file!
 How do we do that?
-We need to use a relative URL to specify the location of our HTML file!
+We need to use a relative file path to specify the location of our HTML file!
 How do we go from where we currently are in the index.html to the dungeon, outer-space, and the-future HTML files?
   * In the ```href``` attribute of the 1st link element, specify the path to the dungeon.html file.
   * In the ```href``` attribute of the 2nd link element, specify the path to the outer-space.html file.
   * In the ```href``` attribute of the 3rd link element, specify the path to the the-future.html file.